hrsh7th/denops-popup/README.md

 ## NOTE

-All API excepts open and isPopupWindow will throw error if provided winid is not a popup window.
+The APIs excepts open, isVisible and isPopupWindow will throw error if provided winid is not a popup window.